dotkernel/dotkernel/tutorials/creating-a-contact-us-page/02-creating-the-contact-controller.md

 ### Register the controller as routed middleware

-* in your **route.php** file, register this controller, the same way as a regular middleware.
+* in your **routes.php** (`config/routes.php`) file, register this controller, the same way as a regular middleware.
 The requirement is that you add an optional `action` route parameter.

 ```php
 $app->route('/contact[/{action}]', [ContactController::class], ['GET', 'POST'], 'contact');